affilirator/thekitchen-pot/src/content/blog/what-to-use-instead-of-cornstarch.md

 Additionally, you should add the thickener at a later cooking stage to avert breaking it entirely which would result in a loss in its thickening property.

 -   **Rice Flour**

-This is a powder made from ground rice and it's particularly popular in Asia.
+This is a powder made from ground rice and it’s particularly popular in Asia.
 It is gluten-free and ideal for people with celiac disease.

 The flour is colorless when you mix it with water.
 As such, you may consider using it when thickening clear liquids.
 However, you should double the quantity to achieve the same effect as cornstarch.

 -   **Tapioca**

 This refers to processed cassava powder.
 However, you must ensure that the starchy powder is approved as cyanide-free before you start using it.
 The approval will mostly be written on the package.

 While these are the 5 best substitutes for cornstarch, you can also consider the following:

 -   Flaxseeds powder
 -   Glucomannan
 -   Psyllium husk
 -   Guar gum
 -   Xanthan gum

 ## **Is Corn Flour the Same As Cornmeal?**